RPallas92/PromisedArchitectureKit/README.md

 ```

 ### The core concept
-Each screen of your app (and the whole app) has a state itself. in PromisedArchitectureKit, this state is represented as an Enum (i.e. Struct).
+Each screen of your app (and the whole app) has a state itself. in PromisedArchitectureKit, this state is represented as an Enum.
 For example, the state of a Ecommerce **Product detail page** app might look like this:

 ```swift
 enum State: Equatable {